google/closure-compiler/README.md

   <tr>
     <td>Local Modifications</td>
     <td>The packages have been renamespaced.
 All code not
-relevant to parsing has been removed.
+relevant to the parse tree has been removed.
 A JsDoc parser and static typing system have been added.</td>
   </tr>
 </table>